Chinese sun and moon mirrors: Lunheng

 Bronze would require only two ores, perhaps even only one, with possible addition of a flux.
 Glass needs silica, limestone, an alkaline carbonate, and perhaps litharge or the barium mineral, together with colouring matter.
 Of course, the text does not clearly tell us that lenses were being made; the instruments might have been simply glass mirrors imitating the bronze ones.

 Based on archeological finds of glass objects substituting for jade and bronze ones in tombs dating back to the Warring States period, Needham and Wang conclude that the Chinese were making glass lenses in the 1st century CE, and probably as far back as the 3rd century BCE.

-The second context explains ganying "cosmic resonance" with examples of bingwu burning-mirrors, moon-mirrors, and tulong 土龍 "clay dragons" believed analogously to cause rainfall like Chinese long dragons.
+The second context explains ganying "cosmic resonance" with examples of bingwu burning-mirrors, moon-mirrors, and believed analogously to cause rainfall like Chinese long dragons.
 It describes a dispute between Han astronomer Liu Xin, who used a clay dragon in a rain sacrifice, but could not explain the reason why it worked, when the scholar Huan Tan argued that only a genuine lodestone can attract needles.